chaos-mesh/chaos-mesh/CONTRIBUTING.md

     You can new edit the code on the `myfeature` branch.

-    If you want to update the `crd.yam` according the the CRD structs, run the following commands:
+    If you want to update the `crd.yaml` according the the CRD structs, run the following commands:

     ```bash
     $ make generate